 Stercorarius parasiticus

-The second bird was on Caesar Creek Lake, at various locations north of the State Route 73 bridge, from September 30 through October 10, 2020.
-Caldwell 2020 briefly mentions this bird, without dates, but eBird has checklists with the dates seen and several photographs.
+The second bird was on Caesar Creek Lake, at various locations north of the State Route 73 bridge, in the autumn of 2020.
+Caldwell 2020 briefly mentions this bird, without dates. eBird has checklists with the dates from September 30 through October 10, several of which have photographs.
+Accepted by OBRC, giving dates of September 29 through October 7 (Cefus 2022a).